Near Eastern Languages and Civilizations

 Satisfactory Progress: A prospective third-year student must have achieved a minimum grade point average of "B" up to that point.
 At the end of every fall term, the faculty discusses the progress of each student; if there are problems, a letter is sent to the student at that time.
 At the end of every spring semester, the faculty again reviews the progress of each graduate student and, in accordance with graduate school policy, assigns a status of "satisfactory," "grace," or "unsatisfactory."
 The terms "grace" and "unsatisfactory" are defined in the GSAS Handbook.

-Teaching: Teaching is not required during the first two years of study.
+Teaching: Students are expected to teach in the third and fourth years of the program.
+Teaching is not required during the first two years of study.
 Only under the most unusual circumstances is a student allowed to teach before the third year of study.

 As noted in the acceptance letters NELC students receive, students are expected to earn their stipends in the form of teaching fellowships in their third and fourth years.
 These fellowships begin in the fall term of the third year and extend through the spring term of the fourth year at a rate of two sections (2/5) per term.
 The department will assist the student in securing teaching fellowships, but students are required to make every effort to find suitable teaching arrangements, whether in NELC or in other departments or programs.
 Priority for teaching fellow positions in NELC is given to students in their third and fourth years of graduate study.